• Skip to main content

 Get Help with Federal Tax Lien Release

-Getting a lien release or withdrawal requires some finesse.
+Getting a lien release or withdrawal requires some finesse, and for best results, you should work with a tax lien attorney.
 You need to ensure you’re compliant with current tax obligations, file the right paperwork, and potentially negotiate with the IRS.

 You don’t have to deal with the IRS on your own.
 We can help you — let’s talk.
 To learn more, contact us at The W Tax Group today.